bdvllrs/bimGW/readme.md

 You can also create a `config/debug.yaml` which will only be loaded if the `DEBUG` environment variable is set to `1`.

+When installing the project, copy the folder `config` to a folder of your choosing, and set the environment variable `BIMGW_CONFIG_PATH` to the path of the folder.

 ## Structure

 This repo contains the library containing the modules, dataset and dataloader, and the scripts used to train,